FarheenMohammad/unstop-participations/README.md

  22. **Call for Articles – IT Newsletter**
      My article “Smart Celebrations: How AI and E-Commerce Power Festive India” highlights how technology is transforming the way India celebrates festivals.
 It explores the role of AI, e-commerce, digital payments, and sustainable startups in blending tradition with innovation, making celebrations more inclusive, convenient, and eco-friendly in the era of Digital India.
      Attached is my article for consideration: https://drive.google.com/file/d/1JXULETmRvvq-0i_IEncwRHByeyDPi0IS/view?usp=drivesdk

+ 23. **Call For Articles: Econ 101 (September Edition)** I am glad to share that I participated in the Econ 101 – September 2025 Edition, the monthly magazine of A₹thashastra, the Economics Club of IIM Rohtak.
+The call for articles invited contributions from students, corporates, professors, and research scholars across India on original topics related to Economics, with exclusive submissions for IIM Rohtak.
+     Here is my submission link: https://drive.google.com/file/d/1cADOJOWXvVG9TEjapQr_JRDorgPsfw82/view?usp=drivesdk